Skip to Content

 Find a solicitor

-There are a plethora of information you can now access online to research and find a solicitor who specialises in industrial deafness claims.
+There is a plethora of information you can now access online to research and find a solicitor who specialises in industrial deafness claims.
 They will assist you in the legal process, give you expert advice on hearing loss compensation claims and construct your case and assist in filing an industrial deafness claim form.

 Diagnosis and cause

 Industrial deafness can take years to develop symptoms after the initial damage is caused.
-In my experience, a number of patients have thought that their hearing loss was due to ageing instead of noise-induced damage from their line of work.
-You will need to arrange a hearing test with your local hearing healthcare provider to confirm your loss after you have spoken to your solicitor about your claim and you have had it confirmed.
+In my experience, several patients have thought that their hearing loss was due to ageing instead of noise-induced damage from their line of work.

 Liability